sksoumik/programming_notes/README.md

 - Create a new file:  `cat filename`
 - Zip a folder with a name: `zip -r file_name.zip targer_folder_name/`
+- Open a folder in file explorer using Linux Terminal: `xdg-open folder`
 -

 #### Anaconda commands